 Latin America from a Transregional Perspective

-The Academy’s goal is to facilitate a transregional exchange on concepts of space.
+The Academy’s goal was to facilitate a transregional exchange on concepts of space.
 To adopt such a perspective, research being conducted in or on Latin American countries must be juxtaposed with discussions taking place elsewhere and located within a global context.
 At the same time, the extent to which there is any kind of common definitional and epistemological basis for the construction of a global comparative discourse needs to be considered from a historiographical perspective; this applies not least of all to terms such as “translocal,” “transregional,” and “transcultural.”
-The variety and complexity of the interpretive concepts will be examined through the lenses of historiography, discourse analysis, and art criticism.
+The variety and complexity of the interpretive concepts were examined through the lenses of historiography, discourse analysis, and art criticism.

 Political Spaces

 Space is a political category: knowledge of space is knowledge that gives one power over others, and the image of space is an instrument for both exercising authority and criticizing it.
 In the political concept of space, buildings and images, landscapes and complexes become ideologically charged constructions, whose long-evolving image schemata and effects are the subject of study of political iconography.
-Contributions exploring this theme may be rooted in any era or culture.
-Particularly encouraged are historical cross sections that show how image motifs “travel,” how they are adapted and recoded in various contexts, and the discursive effects they have in “political spaces.”
+Contributions exploring this theme were rooted in any era or culture.
+Particularly encouraged were historical cross sections that show how image motifs “travel,” how they are adapted and recoded in various contexts, and the discursive effects they have in “political spaces.”

 Spiritual Spaces

 Cities and landscapes are not only political spaces but are also shaped by spiritual, religious structures and images.
 The distinct structural-spatial definition of sacred spheres in both the context of life in cities and villages as well as natural landscapes is a fundamental principle in many religions and cultures.
-Here, the question arises as to how spiritual encodings are created and received through the design of spaces, structures, and images.
+Here, the question arose as to how spiritual encodings are created and received through the design of spaces, structures, and images.
 Regarding this theme, the host country, Mexico, offers a wealth of illustrative examples and objects of study, including the prehistoric pyramids, colonial Baroque churches, and even Neobaroque shopping malls as spaces of a “religion of consumerism.”

 Institutional Spaces